michal-brylinski/efindsite/README.md

 # Prerequisites:
 - Perl modules, which are available from CPAN
-     - For instructions on how to install Per modules, see `http://www.cpan.org/modules/INSTALL.html`
+     - For instructions on how to install Perl modules, see `http://www.cpan.org/modules/INSTALL.html`

 ------